BlueBrain/nexus/docs/src/main/paradox/docs/delta/architecture.md

 @@@

 Asynchronous processes (projections) rely on the range of queries offered by those logs to process data for multiple purposes.
-For instance, they allow to transform push data from the primary store to other data stores like Elasticsearch or Blazegraph.
+For instance, they allow to transform and then push data from the primary store to other data stores like Elasticsearch or
+Blazegraph.

 @@@ div { .three-quarters .center }